russellbits/Writing/Nonfiction/01.articles-drafts/the-foothills-trail-notes/essay.md

 Continuing along Horse Pasture road.
 So weird, there were cars up and down until at least 10pm.
 Doing what?
 At one point in the night I heard dogs barking which freaked me out a bit.
 Honestly I’m more afraid of humans in the wilderness than I am the wilderness itself.

 I’m sore, but not too bad.
 My left heal and my right toes have bothered me a lot in the last few years.
 But A strange thing happened when I was taking care of my cousins dogs: the more I walked the less it bothered me.
 I’m hoping that will be the case here.
-I do wish I’d thought to bring Alieve though.
+I do wish I’d thought to bring Aleve though.
 I have Advil and Tylenol but they’re it quite cutting it.

 I spot a snake on the trail before I get to a nice little site, that I think at first is flat rock.
 It’s brown and darker brown and checkered; pretty big.
 There’s no easy way around it.
 I look to see if it has venom pockets and I can’t really tell.
 To my memory this is a copperhead.
 I decide just to throw stuff at it in the hopes that it will move on.
 It does not.
 It gets into a striking pose.
 Shit.
 I climb up the bank, clamber over a few feet and drop down on the other side of it.
 Idiot is still looking at where I was.
 I pick up a rock and throw it him for good measure and miss completely.